kreshuklab/predoc-course/README.md

 ```
 use boundary probability maps as `image` argument, nuclei segmentation as `markers` argument, and the foreground mask as the `mask` argument.

-## Nuclei classification and shape characterization
+## Cell classification and shape characterization
 In this part of the challenge you will train a classifier to distinguish
 between infected/non-infected cells and characterize the shapes of the
 (segmented) nuclei.

-### Nuclei classification
+### Cell classification
 **Task**
-(Implement and) train a classifier that is able to group cell into the categories infected/non-infected.
+(Implement and) train a classifier that is able to group cells into the categories infected/non-infected.
-To see how your model performs, reserve the nuclei from one of the 6 images for testing.
+Evaluate your model on a test set, which should contain approximately 10% of all cells.
+Make sure that these cells are
+randomly sampled across all images.

 You are completely free in the way you solve this task, i.e. which model you use, if you use one from
 a library or implement it yourself etc.

 **General hints**
+- Training the classifier using the whole cell (instance segmentation mask available in each `.h5` file under `cells`)
+should be easier then using just the nucleus + some of the cytoplasm sourrounding it.
 - [sklearn](https://scikit-learn.org/stable/) is a great library for classical machine learning in python and contains classifiers such as random forst, SVM etc.
 - [pytorch](https://pytorch.org/) is a great library if you want to use a neural network
 - [numpy](https://numpy.org/) is fundamental package for scientific computing which you will definetly need for this task